cgrace0044/pp4_zaragoza_restaurants/README.md

 - Django allauth was installed and used to create the Register, Log in and Log out functionality.
 - Messages confirm to the user when they have logged in/logged out successfully.

 ---

+### Future Features
+- Within the login page I would like to implement social media login.
+- Within the contact form it would be good to have a calendar system to allow potential collaborators to setup a meeting.
+- A page outlining potential foodie trips you could do within driving distance of Zaragoza.

+---